SEDAS-DevTeam/SEDAS-AI-backend/README.md

 **2)** voice recognition using Whisper binary <br>
 **3)** simple text processing (callsign and value extraction) <br>
 **4)** more robust classification of corresponding text, to determine command

-*NOTE:* For the future, I am still deciding if this repository isn't going to be merged with the **SEDAS - manager** parent repo.
-This subproject is either going to be added as a submodule or merged.

 ## TODO